 - Better understanding future teacher workforce needs – To improve the information available for teacher workforce planning.

-The Australian Government is investing $328 million to implement initiatives contained in the Action Plan and the 2023 Budget provides a further $9.3 million to the work already underway.
-States and territories have agreed in-principle to contribute an additional $5 million to support a targeted national campaign to raise the status and value the role of the teaching profession.
+The Australian Government is investing $337 million to implement initiatives contained in the Action Plan.
+States and territories have contributed $5 million to support a targeted national campaign to raise the status and value the role of the teaching profession.
 All jurisdictions will work collaboratively to implement the Action Plan.

 The Action Plan complements the National Childhood Education and Care Workforce Strategy with work already underway to ensure delivery of actions will be coordinated across early childhood and school settings where appropriate.